TheCleverIdiott/FYP/README.md

 ---

 ## **Acknowledgement**
-We extend our heartfelt gratitude to **Dr. Anupam Mondal**, whose expert guidance and encouragement were pivotal to this project’s success.
-Additionally, we thank the **Institute of Engineering and Management, Kolkata**, for providing an excellent research environment.
-Lastly, our sincere appreciation to our peers and families for their unwavering support throughout this journey.
+We sincerely thank our supervisor, Dr. Anupam Mondal, for his expert guidance and constant encouragement.
+We are also grateful to the faculty of the CSE Department at IEM for their support.
+A special note of thanks to our Director, Dr. Satyajit Chakrabarti, for his visionary leadership and motivation.
+Lastly, we thank our families and friends for their unwavering support throughout this journey.
+This work would not have been possible without the collaborative spirit and academic environment provided by IEM, Kolkata.